Member Recruitment Best Practices

 - Run programs concurrent with National Engineers Week (EWeek).
 IEEE Sections can sponsor exhibits, local science fairs and contests to promote this week-long technical event in February.

-- With company permission, post notices of IEEE activities on office bulletin boards and electronic communication.
+- With company permission, post notices of IEEE activities on office bulletin boards and electronic communications.
 Submit articles on employee IEEE involvement and and show how this can reap benefits for the company as well.

 - Share positive IEEE experiences with your colleagues during professional meetings.
 This will show potential members what IEEE means to you.